kavya1977/practice/README.md

 # practice
-this is a demo one not a practical
+this is a demo one not a practical.